Miguel Pinto

 Creating a homelab - beginning of a journey

-Introduction Homelabs are a great way to learn about networking, servers and other technologies.
+Homelabs are a great way to learn about networking, servers and other technologies.
 They are also a great way to test new technologies and ideas without having to worry about breaking anything in production.
+In this post, I will be going over the steps I took to create my homelab.

 Continue reading